Social determinants of women’s mental health

 - Recovery through lived experience activism.

-Aims of conference
+Aims of Project

 - To empower women and girls with lived experience of mental ill health to actively participate in the planning, delivery and evaluation of their projects.